-The Cape Sanctuary are urgently needing volunteers, both short term and long term, to help out at the Kotahi Shore Plover aviary at the Sanctuary out at Ocean Beach.
+The Cape Sanctuary are seeking volunteers to join our team at the Kotahi Shore Plover aviary at the Sanctuary out at Ocean Beach.
 Classed as Nationally Critical, these awesome little birds are currently found only on a few predator-free islands in the Chatham Islands and around mainland New Zealand.
 It is one of the world’s rarest shorebirds.
 For more information on tūturuatu.

 The aviary is a joint initiative between the Cape Sanctuary and DOC.
 In partnership with Kotahi, the country’s largest export supply chain collaboration, the Cape Sanctuary, a significant wildlife restoration programme at Cape Kidnappers and the Department of Conservation, opened the Kotahi Aviary to provide New Zealand’s third tūturuatu/shore plover captive breeding facility.

 The East Coast Hawke’s Bay Conservation Board, Te Tairāwhiti ki Te Matau-a- Māui, recently visited the Kotahi Shore Plover/tūturuatu aviary and the Cape Sanctuary at Ocean Beach highlighted the plight of the tūturuatu and efforts to stop this species from becoming extinct.
 A media release from that trip is available.

 - Daily cleaning and husbandry

 Each ‘shift’ is made up of the following

 - Prepare the food